 - Foundation for Community Driven Innovation STEAM Teams Funding – fiscal sponsorship for teams lacking nonprofits or school affiliations

 - Gene Haas Foundation – Secondary Level Program Scholarships Grant Application (apply January 15th for 2019 funding)

 - Motorola Solutions grants – for those in service areas

 - NASA Robotics Alliance Project grants

-- State of Florida Funding (HB 5001, 2018-19) for FIRST programs – In South Florida, contact SContreras@FIRSTInspires.org & in Central FL & rest of state, contact WAustin@FIRSTInspires.org
+- State of Florida Funding (HB 5001, 2018-19) for FIRST programs – In south Florida contact SContreras@FIRSTInspires.org and in Central and North Florida, contact WAustin@FIRSTInspires.org for more information.

 - STEMfinity grants – through Florida Education Foundations by county

 - United Technologies Corporation (UTC) Team Grants – requires UTC employee participation